 I believe that as contestants, we’re not on a stage just to look pretty.
 I believe that we’re there to stand for something.

-It’s an advocacy that’s particularly important for me to speak up about because it affects so many LGBTQ Filipinos, many of whom I’ve connected with through pageantry.
+As Miss Universe, I was able to diversify my understanding by meeting people from LGBTQ communities from multiple countries and cultures and hearing their stories.
+These experiences allowed me to become even more steadfast in my allyship.It’s an advocacy that’s particularly important for me to speak up about because it affects so many LGBTQ Filipinos, many of whom I’ve connected with through pageantry.
 I’m honoured to represent them as an ally and through organisations that champion their rights.

 I can never know exactly what they’re going through but what I can do is listen, and when I can, lend my voice for those who cannot raise their own.